 Q2.
 What does this mean to me (the Core User)?

 Core Users with access to other people’s sensitive or restrictive information must use one-time passwords (OTP) generated from the approved FOBs or smartphone OTP apps in addition to their campus credentials to access systems that require MFA.

 HRS users who only have the following HRS access are excluded from the MFA effort:

-Manager self-service for Time and Labor/Absence Management Employee self-service for time reporting Talent Acquisition Management eBenefits
+Manager Self Service for Time and Labor/Absence Management Employee Self Service for time reporting Talent Acquisition Management Self Service

 Q3.
 What can users use to generate OTP?